jonknet/WeLoveBlazorJekyll/pages/blazordoc/hostingmodels.md

 folder: blazordoc
 ---

-So you may be wondering what the difference between WebAssembly and Server Hosted is, so before we go any further I'll explain briefly.
+You may be wondering what the difference between WebAssembly and Server Hosted is, so before we go any further I'll explain briefly.

 ## WebAssembly